 For the past decade, I have focussed my research on the effectiveness, management and impact of Marine Protected Areas (MPAs).
-This led me to now work as part of the Bertarelli Programme in Marine Science (BPMS) team, planning the research projects in the British Indian Ocean Territory (BIOT).
+This led me to now work as part of the Bertarelli Programme in Marine Science (BPMS) team, planning the research projects in the Indian Ocean region.
 I have been coordinating the input from the wide array of marine experts of the University of Plymouth, with a focus on contributing in physical oceanography, seabed ecology and habitat connectivity.

 This autumn we start a pioneering programme aiming to explain patterns of large animal aggregations and the heterogeneity of coral bleaching events by linking these observations with oceanographic processes.
 This programme has developed thanks to generous funding from the Garfield Weston Foundation and the Bertarelli Foundation.